What do Disney, Buzzfeed, Z Gallerie, Whiz Kids, and National Geographic all have in common?

-How to Create A Quiz That Supports Your Marketing Efforts
+How to Create an Online Quiz to Support Your Marketing Efforts

 Now that we know a little about the psychology behind why online quizzes are so addictive, let’s go through a checklist of how you can create a lead-generating quiz for your brand.